 Recently I noticed that my to-do list kept growing.
-I felt stuck about getting any of it done.
-There was little that was getting accomplished in my life.
+Because of this, I felt stuck about getting any of my list done.
+There was very little getting accomplished in my life.

 Once I noticed that there was a primary project that I just wasn’t getting started—I decided, I needed to at least start.
 ASAP!

 So, I rolled up my sleeves and took that first tiny step to get that thing done.
 I needed to make a video and I had been putting it off for a week!
 I did it.
 It wasn’t a big deal at all.
 I even redid it just to make it a little better.

 Within an hour of finishing that video, I had 90 % of my to-do list done.